nadzyah/baseline-data-form/README.md

 ```

 - Number of configuration files that you want to get from your customer (default is 0).
 We strongly recommend to provide the customer with a comment, which describes what configuration files you want to get.
+- Email addresses of people who want to receive messages every time a customer updates the form.
 - (optional) Set of commands for each device that you want the customer to execute in CLI of devices and provide you with the output.
 Use yaml syntax the next way:

 ```yaml